strapi/strapi/docs/3.x.x/getting-started/quick-start.md

 This action creates a new folder named `my-project` with the entire [files structure](../concepts/concepts.md#files-structure) of a Strapi application.

 ::: note
-Unfortunately, There is an issue on windows, you will probably be stuck and unable to enter your `Database name` to continue; using a VM is one of the solutions; see [the issue](https://github.com/strapi/strapi/issues/1281).
+Unfortunately, there is an issue on Windows, you will probably be stuck and unable to enter your `Database name` to continue.
+Using a VM is one of the solutions.
+See [the issue](https://github.com/strapi/strapi/issues/1281).
 :::

 **#3 — Go to your project and launch the server:**